sylvathle/FLARE/README.md

 ## Analysis

 This sections assumes the geant4 simulations ran following a specific way of naming the folders containing the csv files.
-The data has been resumes and shared at https://doi.org/10.5281/zenodo.16036474, they can be downloaded and moved to a data folder inside the analysis folder to run the analysis.
+The data has been resumed and shared at https://doi.org/10.5281/zenodo.16036474, they can be downloaded and moved to a data folder inside the analysis folder to run the analysis.

 A folder called figures must be created at the same level than the analysis folder (outside the analysis folder).